lhcb/bender-tutorials/getting-started/firstalgorithms.md

 dv.UserAlgorithms.append ( hello )
 ```
 As the next step in _dynamic configuration_ part of `configure` function
-one instantiates the  algoritm takinng all the configurtaion from  the selection-object:
+one instantiates the  algoritm taking all the configuration from  the selection-object:
 ```python
 gaudi = appMgr()
 alg   = HelloWorld( hello )
 ```